CP asymmetry from the effect of the isospin symmetry breaking during B-meson decay: THE EFFECT OF VECTOR MESON RESONANCE ON THREE-BODY DECAY OF B MESON

 \subsection{Regional CP asymmetry}

-Recently, the LHCb team has made a significant discovery indicating the presence of substantial values in a specific region of phase space through direct measurements of CP asymmetry in charmless decays of B mesons involving three-body final states.
-For instance, the decay process ${B}_{u}^{-}\rightarrow\pi ^+\pi ^-\pi^{-}$ exhibits a significant CP asymmetry within the invariant mass region ($m^2_{\pi^+\pi^- \rm ~low}<0.4~{\rm GeV}^2 $) \cite{LHCb:2014mir}.
-The $A_{CP}$ integrals are computed in this study to facilitate the comparison with experimental observations.
+Recently, the LHCb experiment has made a significant discovery by directly measuring CP asymmetry in charmless decays of B meson involving three-body final states, providing evidence for substantial values within a specific region of phase space.
+The decay process ${B}_{u}^{-}\rightarrow\pi ^+\pi ^-\pi^{-}$ exhibits a significant CP asymmetry within the invariant mass region ($m^2_{\pi^+\pi^- \rm ~low}<0.4~{\rm GeV}^2 $) \cite{LHCb:2014mir}.
+In this study, we compute the $A_{CP}$ integrals to facilitate comparison with experimental observations.